Wall Street losses deepen amid simmering Ukraine crisis - NewsBreak

 U.S. Treasury yields inched higher, as did gold prices.

 Wall Street has been closely watching developments in Ukraine, where Russia has amassed troops for a new potential invasion.
 Russia has started evacuating its embassy in Kyiv.
-It has already sent soldiers into eastern regions of Ukraine after recognizing the independence of some rebel-held areas.Has Russia invaded Ukraine?
+It has already sent soldiers into eastern regions of Ukraine after recognizing the independence of some rebel-held areas.Why does the US care so much about Ukraine?
+Experts break down the conflict with Russia

 The U.S. and western nations have responded with sanctions and Germany withdrew a document needed for certification of the Nord Stream 2 gas pipeline from Russia.